Skip to Content

 Blueberries contain minimal water and freeze beautifully.
 You just want to freeze them properly (no air) so they don’t get freezer burn, and the taste will be as fresh as it was in July.

-We cannot keep up with our blueberries at the farm and freeze many of them for our preserves.
+We cannot keep up with our blueberries at the farm and freeze many of them for our preserves and winter baking.
 The recipe below was tested with frozen blueberries.

 Here is a visual list of the ingredients.
 Check out the recipe below for exact measurements: